kurenn/ruby-dojo/docs/install-ruby.md

 ### Rails

 Now that we have a version of Ruby installed, we can install Rails.
-Because our Ruby is installed to our home directory, we don’t need to use that nasty sudo to install things; we’ve got write-access!
+Because our Ruby is installed in our home directory, we don’t need to use that nasty sudo to install things; we’ve got write-access!
 To install the Rails gem we’ll run this command:

 ```bash
 gem install rails
 ```

-This will install the rails gem and the multitude of gems that it and its dependencies depend on, including Bundler.
+This will install the rails gem, the multitude of gems that it has, and its dependencies including Bundler.

 ### Rails pre-requisites